A 30 types

 Hi Eddie,

-that car looks a fantastic find, it's an early one with the cantilever boot hinges, it needs to be put on the club AS3 register of known survivers, have you found the chassis number yet more info on this would be good
+that car looks a fantastic find, it's an early one with the cantilever boot hinges, it needs to be put on the club AS3 register of known survivers, have you found the chassis number yet :?: more info on this would be good :thumbs:

 Paul